heysailor/redux-worker-queue/README.md

       payload: myPet,
     });

-### _...coming: 4. flush the queue_
+### _...coming: 3. flush the queue_

-## WorkerQueue work phases and handler functions

-Each queue item is processed in three phases: pre worker, worker, and post worker.
-You provide a handler function for each phase when you register a queue item type.
+## Handlers

+The handlers provided to the queue for each type are applied a the QueueItem in order of their registration.
+Each handler can block progression to the next.

-The handler functions must return a promise, which should generally resolve as below:
+The handler functions must take a QueueItem as their sole argument, and return a promise, which should generally resolve as below:

     {
        ok: Boolean,
        item: QueueItem
     }

-If the `QueueItem` is now ready for the next phase, this is flagged with `ok: true`.
+If the `QueueItem` is now ready for the next handler, this is flagged with `ok: true`.
 Otherwise, `ok: false` should be passed, _and some form of change made on the `QueueItem`_.
-For instance, a `preWorker` handler that does validation would probably put its validation errors into `QueueItem.errors` to be shown to a user for action.
+For example, a validation handler that does validation would probably put its validation errors into `QueueItem.errors` to be shown to a user for action.

 If the handler has a critical error, it should reject the promise and pass only the error.

-A `QueueItem` will be locked out of processing until it is changed if
+A `QueueItem` will be _locked out_ of processing until it is changed if

-* `ok: false` is resolved from the handler promise and no change was made to the `QueueItem`
+* `ok: false` is resolved from the handler promise and no change was made to the `QueueItem`, or
 * a handler promise is rejected with an error

 _The only reason the handler promise should reject is a critical error._

 A queue item is only processed by the next handler once the preceding handler has resolved to `ok: true`.
-Once the post worker handler resolves in this way, the item is removed from the queue...Christmas!
+Once the last handler resolves in this way, the item is removed from the queue...Christmas!

+## Workers

+One or more workers process the queue, applying the correct handler for the QueueItem.
+The number of concurrent workers can be set in the initialization options or with `WorkerQueue.workers`.

 ## Redux integration